Trees in Specify 7

 The Storage tree is scoped at the Institution level.
-However, similar to other trees, only the Collection Objects for the current collection will be shown when right-clicking on the node and choosing Associated Collection Objects from the context menu.
+However, similar to other trees, only the Collection Objects for the current collection will be found when selecting a tree node and clicking the :search_: Search icon in the tools section.

 Using Trees

-You can navigate to the Tree interface by clicking the Trees button in the navigation bar.
+You can navigate to the data trees interface by clicking the :trees_: Trees item in the navigation bar.

 Deleting Nodes